1312inc/Webasyst-X-iOS-Pod/README.md

 ## Requirements

-iOS version 13.0 or higher
+iOS version 13.0 or higher, Swift verison 4.0 or higher

 ## Installation